dccuchile/wefe/doc/user_guide.rst

 .. warning::

-  To accurately study the biases contained in embeddings, queries may contain words that are offensive to certain groups or individuals.
+  To accurately study the biases contained in word embeddings, queries may contain words that could be offensive to certain groups or individuals.
-  These words do NOT represent the thoughts of the authors of this library.
+  The relationships studied between these words DO NOT represent the ideas, thoughts or beliefs of the authors of this library.
-  This applies to this tutorial and to all the contents in the other pages of the documentation.
+  This applies to this and all pages of the documentation.

 .. warning::